kkig/restaurant-review-site/README.md

 # Project Title

 Restaurant review site.
-Application will display users corrent location, display list of restaurants close to the location.
+Application will display the users current location, display list of restaurants close to the location.

 ### Installing